construction calculator

 Deep dive

-Estimate generator size by entering running watts, surge watts, and headroom to get recommended kW for home backup.
+Estimate home generator size by entering running watts, surge watts, and surge headroom to get recommended continuous and surge kW for backup power.

-Use it to choose a standby or portable generator that covers your essential loads.
+Use this home generator sizing calculator to choose a standby or portable generator that covers your essential loads with enough margin for startup spikes.

 FAQs